Laptop Repair tips for; Patriot/EI system/DSG320/PCWorld

 they are just service consumers with nothing to offer.
 It may partly explain

 the high proportion of drivel (like this;-) on the web.
-The honeymoon is over
+Sorry PN, BT have you

 20 July 2008 1)